-25. Rules of Evidence
+26. Rules of Evidence

 - a.
 Strict conformity to legal rules of evidence shall not be necessary, and hearsay evidence may be considered. - b.
-The Center's Decision and Investigative Report with Appendices shall be admitted into evidence and the arbitrator shall give them appropriate weight. - c.
+The Center's Decision and Investigative Report with Appendices shall be admitted into evidence and the arbitrator shall give them appropriate weight.

+- c.
 The arbitrator shall determine the admissibility, relevance and materiality of the evidence offered and may exclude evidence deemed by the arbitrator to be cumulative, irrelevant or unreliable. - d.
 The arbitrator shall take into account applicable principles of privilege, including without limitation those involving the confidentiality of communications between an attorney and client and between a physician and patient. - e.
-Any statement from a Minor, be it written, recorded or live, and whether direct or hearsay, shall be admissible.
+Any statement from a Minor, be it written, recorded or live, and whether direct or hearsay, shall be admissible. - f.
+Evidence relating to other sexual behavior or the sexual predisposition of the Claimant cannot be admitted as evidence in any arbitration unless the probative value of the use or admission of such evidence, as determined by the arbitrator, substantially outweighs the danger of- - (i) any harm to the alleged victim; and - (ii) unfair prejudice to any party.

-26. Evidence by Affidavit
+27. Evidence by Affidavit